-19 Far in advance of both the submission of the pre-Draft Plan to the Elected Members for approval and the placing of the Draft Plan, to which the Proposed Material Alterations relate, on public display, Cavan County Council undertook various works in order to inform the preparation of the Plan.
+19 Far in advance of both the submission of the pre-Draft Plan to the Elected Members for approval, the placing of the Draft Plan on public display and the adoption of the Plan, Cavan County Council undertook various works in order to inform the preparation of the Plan.

 The findings of this strategic work have been integrated into the Plan and will contribute towards both environmental protection and management and sustainable development within the County.
-Strategic work undertaken by the Council includes background work in relation to Plan Strategies and other provisions for a variety of sectors, including: